gregorytcarroll/co-int-test-gcarroll/README.md

-# co-int-test-gcarroll

 #Instructions for setting up Application

-Within the repo is everything needed to setup the application and have it running - there are some prerequisite steps that need to be carried out:
+Within the repo is everything needed to setup the application and have it running - there are some prerequisite steps that need to be carried out.

 1. Create an S3 bucket and insert the webpage configuration.
 Upon launch of the ASG, the EC2s will copy the files from here to local.
+2. Create another S3 which will host your TF backend - make sure to update the variables file and main.tf with your S3 bucket name
-2. Make sure you have the below details at hand:
+3. Make sure you have the below details at hand:

-Edit the TFVARS file to inlcude your:
+A tfvars will need creating in your directory:
 - access_key (AWS access key)
 - secret_key (AWS secret key)
 - region (AWS region)